DataDog/hiring-engineers/answers.md

 ## Final Question

 I think a creative way to use Datadog would be to monitor noise pollution in New York and/or 311 complaints in New York.
 NYC Open Data would be a good resource for that.
 I think hosts could be blocks on the grid, or streets, or neighborhoods, and then the 311 complaints could be submitted metrics.
 They could be divided up by their specific metrics (e.g. loud parties, cars honking, construction, etc.) and aggregated.
 Metric monitors could be triggered if certain areas went over a threshold, and the police could be notified.
+It could be a great way to deploy resources, organize data about a common issue, and allow people to make informed decisions about where they lived and/or worked.
 In the longterm, this could be used to affect zoning and policy decisions.